-Approximately 94.4%, 97.3%, and 98.3% of our net revenue for fiscal 2014, 2013, and 2012, respectively, were for shipments to customers located outside of the U.S., primarily in the Asia/Pacific region.
+Approximately 91.2%, 94.4%, and 97.3% of our net revenue for fiscal 2015, 2014, and 2013, respectively, was for shipments to customers located outside of the U.S., primarily in the Asia/Pacific region.
 We expect our future performance to depend on our ability to continue to compete in foreign markets, particularly in the Asia/Pacific region.
 Some of these economies have been highly volatile, resulting in significant fluctuation in local currencies, and political and economic instability.
 These conditions may continue or worsen, which may materially and adversely affect our business, financial condition and operating results.

-We also rely on non-U.S. suppliers for materials and components used in our products, and substantially all of our manufacturing operations are located in countries other than the U.S. We manufacture our ball and wedge bonders in Singapore, our dicing blades, capillaries and bonding wedges in China and capillary blanks in Israel.
-In addition, our corporate headquarters is in Singapore and we have sales, service and support personnel in China, Israel, Japan, Korea, Malaysia, the Philippines, Singapore, Taiwan, Thailand, the U.S. and Germany.
+We also rely on non-U.S. suppliers for materials and components used in our products, and substantially all of our manufacturing operations are located in countries other than the U.S. We manufacture our ball, wedge and APAMA bonders in Singapore, our APMR and SMT solutions in the Netherlands, our dicing blades, capillaries and bonding wedges in China and capillary blanks in

+Israel.
+In addition, our corporate headquarters is in Singapore and we have sales, service and support personnel in China, Israel, Japan, Korea, Malaysia, the Philippines, Singapore, Taiwan, Thailand, the U.S., Germany, Mexico and the Netherlands.
 We also rely on independent foreign distribution channels for certain of our product lines.
 As a result, a major portion of our business is subject to the risks associated with international, and particularly Asia/Pacific, commerce, such as:

-- risks of war and civil disturbances or other events that may limit or disrupt manufacturing and markets; - seizure of our foreign assets, including cash; - longer payment cycles in foreign markets; - foreign exchange restrictions and capital controls; - restrictions on the repatriation of our assets, including cash; - significant foreign and U.S. taxes on repatriated cash; - difficulties of staffing and managing dispersed international operations; - possible disagreements with tax authorities; - episodic events outside our control such as, for example, outbreaks of influenza or other illnesses; - natural disasters such as earthquakes, fires or floods; - tariff and currency fluctuations; - changing political conditions; - labor work stoppages and strikes in our factories or the factories of our suppliers; - foreign governments' monetary policies and regulatory requirements; - less protective foreign intellectual property laws; and - legal systems which are less developed and may be less predictable than those in the U.S.
+- risks of war and civil disturbances or other events that may limit or disrupt manufacturing and markets; - seizure of our foreign assets, including cash; - longer payment cycles in foreign markets; - foreign exchange restrictions and capital controls; - restrictions on the repatriation of our assets, including cash; - significant foreign and U.S. taxes on repatriated cash; - difficulties of staffing and managing dispersed international operations; - possible disagreements with tax authorities; - episodic events outside our control such as, for example, outbreaks of influenza or other illnesses; - natural disasters such as earthquakes, fires or floods; - tariff and currency fluctuations; - changing political conditions; - labor work stoppages and strikes in our factories or the factories of our suppliers; - · foreign governments' monetary policies and regulatory requirements; - less protective foreign intellectual property laws; - new laws and regulations, such as Trans-Pacific Partnership Agreement (TPP); and - legal systems which are less developed and may be less predictable than those in the U.S.